Israeli Tourists in Sri Lanka warned to leave specific areas due to terror threats

 Sri Lanka’s police forces are also on high alert.
 According to Police Spokesman DIG Nihal Thalduwa, several warnings were received about potential threats to Israeli tourists in Arugam Bay and Pottuvil.
 These areas are popular with Israeli visitors, particularly for surfing events, and have recently attracted a noticeable number of Israeli tourists.

 In response to the threats, security measures have been heightened.
 The Sri Lankan Police, Special Task Force (STF), and military have set up roadblocks and are conducting vehicle checks in the affected areas.
 Authorities are closely monitoring the situation and working to prevent any incidents.
-DIG Thalduwa confirmed that these measures are based on credible intelligence, much of which came from Indian intelligence agencies.
+DIG Thalduwa confirmed that these measures are based on credible intelligence provided by intelligence agencies.

 While there have been no specific details about the nature of the threat, authorities are taking no chances, particularly given the presence of a notable number of Israeli tourists.
 Around 20,000 Israelis have visited Sri Lanka so far this year, out of a total of 1.48 million international tourists.